typora/support.typora.io/_posts/2021-11-21-activation.md

 ## Pre-conditions and Important Notes

-To activate Typora, you will need to [purchase Typora](https://store.typora.io/) first, after purchase, a license code will be send to your email address which you can use to activate Typora.
+To activate Typora, you will need to [purchase a license](https://store.typora.io/) first.
+After your purchase a license code will be sent to your email address, which you can use to activate Typora.

-Activation **requires net connection**, so you will need access to [store.typora.io](https://store.typora.io) to continue the activation.
+Activation **requires internet connection**, so you will need access to [store.typora.io](https://store.typora.io) to proceed with activation.

-Once you used a license code, **same email address** should be used for future activations, so, please confirm you inputed your valid email address.
+Once you have used a license code, you will need to use the **same email address** for future activations, so please make sure that you have entered a valid email address.

-When you activate Typora, the Typora copy in your account on your current machine is activated.
-If you switch to different accounts, or different devices, you will need to activate typora for this account.
-One license code can be used to activate 3 devices at most at one time, different accounts and operation system on one machine is counted as separated devices.
+Activating Typora activates your account's copy of Typora on your current machine.
+If you switch to other accounts or other devices, you will need to activate Typora for those new accounts or devices.
+One license code can be used to activate a maximum of 3 devices at a time, and different accounts and operating systems on one machine are considered separate devices.

 ## Register / Activate Typora

-You can activate Typora in `License Panel`, on macOS, you can open `License Panel` from menubar: `Typora` → `My License…`, on Windows / Linux, you can open `License Panel` from menubar: `Help` → `My License…`.
+You can activate Typora in the `License Panel`.
+On macOS, you can open the `License Panel` from the menu bar: `Typora` → `My license…`.
+On Windows / Linux, you can open the `License panel` from the menu bar: `Help` → `My license…`.

 <div  style="text-align:center">
   <figure style="margin:0;display:inline-block;">
     <img src="/media/activation/Screen Shot 2021-11-21 at 21.07.33.png" alt="open license panel on macOS" style="zoom:50%;" />
-    <figcaption><center><i>open license panel on macOS</i></center></figcaption>
+    <figcaption><center><i>Open License Panel on macOS</i></center></figcaption>
   </figure>
   <figure  style="margin:0;display:inline-block;">
     <img src="/media/activation/Screen Shot 2021-11-21 at 21.22.48.png" alt="open license panel on Windows / Linux" style="zoom:50%;" />
-    <figcaption><center><i>open license panel on Windows / Linux</i></center></figcaption>
+    <figcaption><center><i>Open License panel on Windows / Linux</i></center></figcaption>
   </figure>
 </div>

-On the `License Panel`, click `Enter License` button, and then input your email address and license code, and click `Activate` button.
+Once in the `License Panel` click the `Enter License` button, then enter your e-mail address and license code and click the `Activate` button.

 <div  style="text-align:center">
   <figure style="margin:0;display:inline-block;width: 49%;">